-Breastmilk or formula is your baby’s only food until he is about 6 months old.
+Breastmilk or formula is the only food your baby needs until he is about 6 months old.
 Then you can start to give him pureed or mashed food.
 When your baby is hungry and you feed him promptly and lovingly, he feels secure.
 Over time, he will learn to feed himself and be proud of his new skills.
 And he will eat more foods and join in family meals.

 Your Baby Shows He Is Ready